sschlenkrich/json_risk_app/docs/API_Documentation.md

 ```

-curl -X POST -d 'ins=<instance>' -d 'sub=<username>' -d 'pwd=<password>' http://127.0.0.1:8080/api/user/token
+curl -X POST -i -d 'ins=<instance>' -d 'sub=<username>' -d 'pwd=<password>' http://127.0.0.1:8080/api/user/token

 ```

-API users then extract the token `<TOKEN>` from the response.
+API users then extract the token `<TOKEN>` from the response headers.
 All further requests need to have an authorization token attached, as the example below illustrates:

 ```